AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 focused-diffused

-Focused Mode: When you’re paying attention; when you’re wracking your brain trying to figure something out.
+Focused Mode: When you’re paying attention and wracking your brain trying to figure something out.

 Diffuse Mode: When you’re relaxed; diffuse mode works in the background while you’re relaxed and not straining on one thing.